jfromaniello/joseoncodecom/_posts/2012-01-25-hide-passed-tests-by-default-in-qunit.markdown

 If you are using qunit and you are tired of the 392019321 passed tests output in your browser, there is a checkbox at the top to hide all passed tests.
 Unfortunately after you refresh the page you will lose this.

-Don't worry I have a snippet for you, insert this at the botton of your test harness page (in a script block):
+Don't worry I have a snippet for you, insert this at the botton of your test harness page (inside a script block):

 {% highlight javascript %}
 $(document)